Heinrich Klüver

-After having served in the Imperial German Army during World War I, he studied at both the University of Hamburg and the University of Berlin from 1920-23.
-In the latter year, he arrived in the United States to attend Stanford University.
-He received his Ph.D. in physiological psychology from Stanford University.
-In 1927 he married Cessa Feyerabend and settled in the United States permanently, becoming a naturalized U.S. citizen in 1934.
-Klüver was a member of the 'core group' of cybernetics pioneers that participated in the Macy Conferences of the 1940s and 1950s.
-He collaborated most often and fruitfully with Paul Bucy and made various contributions to neuroanatomy throughout his career among others the Klüver–Bucy syndrome.
+After serving in the Imperial German Army during World War I, Klüver studied at both the University of Hamburg and the University of Berlin from 1920 to 1923.
+In the latter year, he arrived in the United States and earned his Ph.D. in physiological psychology from Stanford University.
+Then in 1927, he married Cessa Feyerabend and settled in the United States permanently, becoming a naturalized U.S. citizen in 1934.
+Klüver was a member of the 'core group' of cybernetics pioneers that participated in the Macy Conferences in the 1940s and 1950s.
+He collaborated most often and fruitfully with Paul Bucy and made various contributions to neuroanatomy, the most notable being Klüver–Bucy syndrome.

-His expositions of and experiments with mescaline were also groundbreaking at the time.
-He coined the term "cobweb figure" in the 1920s to describe one of the four form constant geometric visual hallucinations experienced in the early stage of a mescaline trip: "Colored threads running together in a revolving center, the whole similar to a cobweb".
-The other three are the chessboard design, tunnel, and spiral.
+Klüver's expositions of and experiments with mescaline were also groundbreaking at the time.
+In the 1920s, he coined the term "cobweb figure" to describe one of the four form constant geometric visual hallucinations experienced in the early stage of a mescaline trip.
+He described this experience as, "colored threads running together in a revolving center, the whole similar to a cobweb".
+Other forms of geometric visual hallucinations include the chessboard design, tunnel, and spiral.
 Klüver wrote that "many 'atypical' visions are upon close inspection nothing but variations of these form-constants."

 Klüver was an elected member of the American Academy of Arts and Sciences, the United States National Academy of Sciences, and the American Philosophical Society.